CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install standalone install-job
 <!-- vale on -->

-After all the infrastructure has been prepared and configured, this command installs the NetQ Platform software on the NetQ On-premises Appliance or VM using the NetQ installation file that you have previously downloaded and stored.
+After you prepare and configure all the infrastructure, this command installs the NetQ Platform software on the NetQ On-premises Appliance or VM using the NetQ installation file that you previously downloaded and stored.

 Obtain the software release bundle from the {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page.